Cesarec88/Financial-Market-CLI/README.md

 # **Sheldon CLI**

-SHELDON:
-   Stock
-   Handling and
-   Evaluation
-   Library for
-   Data
-   Operations and
+SHELDON: 'Stock Handling and Evaluation Library for Data Operations and Navigation'
-   Navigation

 Concept:

 **SHELDON** is a command-line interface (CLI) tool aimed at helping users analyze, manage, and navigate financial data.
 It could support tasks like:
-	•	Fetching and analyzing stock prices.
+- Fetching and analyzing stock prices.
-	•	Evaluating portfolio performance.
+- Evaluating portfolio performance.
-	•	Navigating datasets or APIs related to financial markets.
+- Navigating datasets or APIs related to financial markets.
-	•	Performing computations like ROI, CAGR, or risk assessment.
+- Performing computations like ROI, CAGR, or risk assessment.

 ---